mixxorz/GarageBard/README.md

 You will have to queue the song again once you make this change.

+### Overlay mode

+When enabled, GarageBard will stay on top of the game so that it's always visible.

 ## Troubleshooting

 **GarageBard needs Accessibility access in order to send keystrokes to Final Fantasy XIV.**